 802.12 VGAnyLAN (HP’s answer to FastEthernet)

-Tag switching can mark packets as belonging to a particular class after they have been classified the first time, which is an important
+Tag switching can mark packets as belonging to a particular class after they have been classified the first time, which is an important aspect of QOS.

 The tag-switching forwarding paradigm is based on label swapping, which is the same as in ATM forwarding, tag-switching technology can be applied to ATM switches.

 There are two principal components:

 - Forwarding component - uses tag information carried by packets and the tag-forwarding information maintained by a tag switch to perform packet forwarding.

 - Control component - maintaining correct tag-forwarding information among a group of interconnected tag switches.